-Leonard Bertaux, AIA is a co-founder and principal of the firm.
+Leonard Bertaux, AIA is a co-founder and principal emeritus of the firm.
 Over his career, Leonard Bertaux has focused on planning and design of academic, transportation, commercial, municipal, and residential projects throughout the north east.

 With an educational background in physics and architecture, he leverages his passion for improving the ways buildings work to create high performance structures that are energy efficient, resource wise, and people centered.
 Focusing on ways to move architecture to net-zero energy use, his philosophy is to maximize passive building strategies to reduce energy need while incorporating cost-effective renewable energy solutions to further enhance energy independence.
 Leonard is a leading practitioner of sustainable design and a LEED Accredited Professional (LEED AP) with the U.S. Green Building Council’s Leadership in Energy and Environmental Design.